 Unlike the Glock Gen 5, which has the slide stop on both sides, the slide stop for the dagger pistol is on the left side alone.
-It's not ambidextrous and only has the flat, typical stop that's well camouflaged.
+Like another popular 9mm handgun, the Taurus G2C, it's not ambidextrous and only has the flat, typical stop that's well camouflaged.

 PSA Dagger Review of its Trigger

-Palmetto State mixed the M&P 2.0 trigger with the Glock trigger, so you don't have the trigger blade in front, but a hinged trigger like the one in M&P 2 .0.
-Most buyers didn't like it for the shallow reset.
-Also, the trigger gets a little gritty.
+Palmetto State mixed the M&P 2.0 trigger with the Glock trigger, so you don't have the trigger blade in front, but a hinged trigger like the one in the M&P 2 .0.
+However, most buyers didn't like it due to the shallow reset and the trigger getting a little gritty over time.